adrian-y1/Socialfront/README.md

 As I was relatively new to AJAX calls, I faced several difficulties during the development of this app.
 To gain a better understanding of the topic, I used a range of online resources to start from the basics and gradually move towards more advanced concepts that i was working on.
 This allowed me to ensure that I fully comprehended every aspect of the process, and that I was not overlooking any crucial details.

-In addition, I sought assistance from various Discord communities such as CS50 and Programmer's Hangout.
+In addition, I sought assistance from various Discord communities such as [CS50 discord](https://discord.gg/cs50) and [Programmer's Hangout discord](https://discord.gg/programming).
 This enabled me to receive feedback and suggestions on the issues I was facing, as well as the direction I was taking.

 To overcome the issues i faced with the edit function's update post feature, I dug deep into my code and thoroughly debugged it, breaking down the problem to its root cause.
 I also utilized console.log statements to identify the source of the issue and determine the best approach to tackle it.